 * Use of instruments and software kits is not necessarily an endorsement of the product.

 We provide both onsite and offsite training on a case by case basis.
 Our staff is available for individual or group sessions at your facility, our facility, or another location of your choice.
 Please contact us to inquire further regarding your training needs.

-Marshall University Forensic Science Center received federal funds from the National Institute of Justice to provide advanced DNA training to forensic scientists through the President’s DNA Initiative Advancing Justice Through DNA Technology.
-The project is funded under support of cooperative agreement 2007-MU-MU-K007.
+From April 2005 to December 2011 Marshall University Forensic Science Center provided Advanced DNA Technologies Training to more than 615 forensic scientists.
+Marshall University Forensic Science Center received federal funds from the National Institute of Justice to provide Advanced DNA Technologies Training to qualified forensic scientists through the President’s DNA Initiative: Advancing Justice Through DNA Technology.

 To learn more about the DNA Initiative please visit the official website.